Posterior Tibial Tendon Transfer to the Dorsal Foot

 Drop Foot Correction

 This procedure is performed if the muscles and tendons that normally pass in front of the ankle and lift the foot up are weak or non-functioning (Drop Foot).
 Often this condition can be treated with bracing, but in patients who desire increased function or who cannot tolerate bracing, this procedure may be of significant benefit.
 A common cause of a drop foot is the loss of muscle function in the front of the lower leg due to compartment syndrome or peroneal nerve injury.
-In addition, conditions that cause selective or generalized nerve or muscle weakness, such as Charcot-Marie-Tooth disease, muscular dystrophy, or stroke, may develop dysfunction of the anterior compartment muscles and benefit from this procedure.
+In addition, conditions that cause selective or generalized nerve or muscle weakness, such as Charcot-Marie-Tooth disease, muscular dystrophy, or stroke, may develop loss of power of the anterior compartment muscles and benefit from this procedure.

 To allow the tendon transfer to heal, the patient will need six weeks in a cast boot without weight bearing.
 They will then require another four to six weeks of physical therapy and retraining.
 Patients will achieve approximately 75% of their recovery in the first six months, as they work to regain the lost muscle strength.
 It is often longer than a year after surgery before the patient achieves their maximal improvement.